About Rowan’s Law

 • Under Rowan’s Law, physicians and nurse practitioners are specified as the only health care providers to medically assess and provide confirmation of medical clearance for athletes to return to unrestricted participation in amateur competitive sport.

-• As a result, physicians and nurse practitioners could see an increase in suspected concussion cases and an increase in requests for documentation.
+• Physicians and nurse practitioners may have experienced an increase in suspected concussion cases and an increase in requests for documentation.

 • It is important to note that Rowan’s Law does not specify the type of confirmation needed to demonstrate that a diagnosis and/or medical clearance has been received from an athlete’s physician or nurse practitioner.
 However, some sport organizations and school boards may choose to request a medical clearance note before allowing an athlete/student to return to amateur competitive or interschool sport.